MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/getting-started.md

 Azure hosting platforms provide Easy Auth for no-code authentication integration.
 You can add [managed identity](/azure/app-service/overview-managed-identity) and the MSAL SDK to access other Azure resources, with the DefaultAzureCredential.

-The value for the [MSAL SDK](https://www.npmjs.com/package/@azure/identity)'s DefaultAzureCredential is managed by the hosting environment.
+The value for the [MSAL SDK](https://www.npmjs.com/package/@azure/identity)'s DefaultAzureCredential is managed by the managed identity on the hosting environment.

 Learn more (using .NET sample code):